andrewacashner/hearingfaithms/chapters/chapter-2.md

 `(insert float 'figure 'Galan-Oigan-coloratio)`
 <!-- cite Kendrick on darkness coloratio symbolism -->

-In texture Galán plays with *qué equivocación* literally by setting these words to an equal-voiced fugato on a long ascending scalar figure (starting with the Tiple II's stepwise ascent A~4~--G~5~).
+In texture Galán illustrates with *qué equivocación* literally by setting these words to a fugato for *equal* voices on a long ascending scalar figure (starting with the Tiple II's stepwise ascent A~4~--G~5~).
 The sudden outburst of polyphonic texture in the midst of primarily homophonic polychoral dialogue could create a more affective sense of confusion as well.
 As the estribillo continues, Galán increasingly mixes up the music for *Oigan